bhavyakh/bhavyakh.github.io/README.md

 Navigate to `localhost:4000`, and you're ready to go.

-## Contributing

-If you see any typos or formatting errors in a post, or want to contribue theme ideas or just about anything to this website, please do not hesitate to open a pull request and fix it!
-You can read [contributing](./CONTRIBUTING.md) for instructions on how to contribue.

 ## License

 This project is open source and available under the [MIT License](LICENSE).